 - Males 14 to 18 years: 38 grams fiber per day

-Check the Nutrition Facts label for the amount of fiber per serving.
-A good source of fiber is at least 3 grams of fiber per serving; an excellent source of fiber is at least 5 grams per serving.
+Check the Nutrition Facts Label for the amount of dietary fiber per serving.
+A good source of dietary fiber has at least 3 grams of fiber per serving; an excellent source of dietary fiber has at least 6 grams per serving.